liamli99/React/Tutorial.md

 ```

 #### Updating Arrays in State
 - Since array is another kind of object in JavaScript, if state is an array, we should treat it as if it is immutable!
-So that the setter function should **replace** it with a new array instead of mutating it!!!
+As a result, we **should not mutate state**, in order to update the state, we should use the setter function to **replace** it with a new array!!!
 - 1. Add: spread syntax
-  2. Remove: `filter`
+  1. Remove: `filter`
-  3. Change: `map`
+  2. Change: `map`
-  4. Other changes like reverse or sort: Copy the array first and then make changes!
+  3. Other changes like reverse or sort: Copy the array first and then make changes!
 - [Write concise update logic with Immer - Optional](https://react.dev/learn/updating-arrays-in-state#write-concise-update-logic-with-immer)

 ```js